miloszfalinski/laser-mode-mac/README.md

 ## How?

-For installation instructions read the Medium post.
+For installation & usage instructions read the Medium post: